Deltares-research/github-actions/README.md

 [📖 Full Documentation](actions/mkdocs-deploy/README.md)

 ### 📄 LaTeX Documentation (`actions/release/latex-manual/`)
-Complete workflow for generating LaTeX/PDF documentation from Markdown using Deltares styles.
+Self-contained pipeline for building Deltares LaTeX/PDF manuals via the [`ddocs`](https://github.com/Deltares-research/doc_utils)
+CLI.
+Installs its own Python + ddocs (pandoc bundled), fetches the Deltares LaTeX styles from the internal `Deltares/LatexInstallation` repo, optionally converts Markdown to LaTeX, and compiles the PDFs — with the TeX Live install cached across runs.

-- **`actions/release/latex-manual`** — Setup environment, fetch Deltares styles, convert Markdown to LaTeX, compile PDFs
+- **`actions/release/latex-manual`** — fetch Deltares styles (`ddocs get-tex-template`), optionally convert Markdown → LaTeX, install + cache TeX Live, compile PDFs, upload artifacts, and (optionally) attach the PDFs to a GitHub release
+- Requires a `latex-template-token` (read access to `Deltares/LatexInstallation`); fails fast if it is empty
+- Set `markdown-input-dir: ''` to skip conversion for repos that author LaTeX directly; set `tex-files` to the documents to compile; set `release-tag` to attach to an existing release (e.g. from a `workflow_run`)

 [📖 Full Documentation](actions/release/latex-manual/README.md)